robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-behaviour/autumn-week-6-ect-video.md

 ### Presenter key ideas

-In this video, we have considered why it's important that teachers are consistent and looked at some ways in which they can achieve this.
+In this video, we have considered why it’s important that teachers are consistent and looked at some ways in which they can achieve this.
 Take a moment to read the key ideas.
 Which ones do you think the example best illustrated?